 Wrong!
 There are legitimate, scam-free ways to get a free computer.
 To qualify for most offers, you usually need to be a student or live in a low-income household.
 If that does not describe you, don’t fret.
 It’s still possible to get what you need.
 You simply need to know where to look for opportunities.

 If you want to know how to get a free laptop computer, our guide shares a few of the best options.

 Legit Ways to Get Free Laptops

 Access to the internet is essential in today’s culture.
 Most work opportunities and schooling require a computer.

 However, laptops aren’t always affordable for many families.
-You can purchase discounted laptop computers from various websites that buy used electronics to help cut costs.
+You can purchase discounted laptop computers from various websites that allow people to sell used electronics to help cut costs.

 But, for some, that may not be a viable option.
 Thankfully, there are ways to remedy that.

 Here are the seven best ways to get a free computer.